Senior Crown Prosecutor

 About you

-We’re looking for qualified barristers and solicitors with extensive knowledge of criminal law, including the most serious offences.
-You must demonstrate sound legal judgement and can present cases clearly, both verbally and in writing.
-It\’s essential that you have a commitment to public service, a focus on continuous learning and an understanding of our role within the criminal justice system.
+We’re looking for qualified barristers and solicitors with a minimum of 12 months’ criminal law experience, or demonstrable experience of managing sensitive and complex cases.
+It is essential that you have a commitment to public service, a focus on continuous learning and an understanding of our role within the criminal justice system.

 About our benefits